Table of Contents

 The guide recommends choosing white meat chicken more often than other sources of animal protein if possible.

-Five servings of nuts and seeds (can use nut butter if better tolerated) are recommended per week as is 2-3 servings (portion size equivalent to about a deck of cards) of fatty fish such as salmon, arctic char, herring, mackerel, sardines, or trout.
+Five servings of nuts and seeds (use seed or nut butters if better tolerated) are recommended per week as is 2-3 servings (portion size equivalent to about a deck of cards) of fatty fish such as salmon, arctic char, herring, mackerel, sardines, or trout.
+It’s important to limit fish high in mercury, including: escolar, marline, orange roughy, shark, swordfish, and albacore (white) tuna.
+Canned light tuna has less mercury than albacore.

-Low or no-fat dairy products may also be included as tolerated.
-It’s recommended to limit red and processed meats whenever possible as well as high-mercury fish (generally large fish).
+Low (less than 2%) or no-fat dairy products may also be included as tolerated.
+It’s recommended to limit red and processed meats whenever possible.

 Priority 5 - Choose certain fats more often